A real-world view: How expired certificates can cause service downtime and financial losses

 d) Starlink: Over several hours, Starlink experienced downtime due to an expired certificate, affecting its satellite internet services.

-2. Widespread Impact
+2. Widespread impact

 a) Windows Insider: The expiration of a certificate resulted in the temporary unavailability of the Windows Insider program, disrupting the testing and feedback loop.